itsoliviasparks/itsoliviasparks/README.md

 <h1 align="center">Olivia Sparks</h1>
-<h3 align="center">I'm a ✨shiny new✨ frontend developer from 🇨🇦, currently located in 🇺🇸.</h3>
+<h3 align="center">I'm a ✨shiny new✨ frontend developer with an eye for design.
+From 🇨🇦, currently located in 🇺🇸.</h3>

 - 📚 I’m currently studying **Frontend Web Development @ Juno College**